 The Charter in Practice

-Practical guidance for services and professionals on applying the Charter of Rights for People Affected by Substance Use, including the FAIR approach.
+Practical guidance on applying the Charter of Rights for People Affected by Substance Use, including the FAIR approach and PANEL principles.

 This part is for people who work in or run services.
 The Charter calls you a duty bearer.
 That means you have a part to play in respecting, protecting and fulfilling the rights of people affected by drugs or alcohol.